oskarth/zeromember/README.md

 ## TODO

+- use websnarks
+- verify
-- Prove hook up to actual prover from browser
+- snazz up ui
 - use semaphore
 - hook up to github